-This paper sets itself apart from the existing literature in that it highlights a non-trivial dimension of assortative mating, as couples in which the spouses face different geographic wage distributions (i.e., have dissimilar incentives to migrate) are characterized by lower marital surpluses relative to couples facing similar wage distributions.
+This paper sets itself apart from the existing literature in that it highlights a nontrivial dimension of assortative mating, as couples in which the spouses face different geographic wage distributions (i.e., have dissimilar incentives to migrate) are characterized by lower marital surpluses relative to couples facing similar wage distributions.
 Unlike most of the literature, in which the characteristic that drives marital sorting is either innate or determined early in life, in my model the sorting attribute is endogenous (due to migration) and dynamically changing.
+To the best of my knowledge, the only other paper that provides some evidence of sorting on this dimension is Venator (2025).

 Finally, this paper contributes to a growing literature that studies the interaction of location choices with other households choices such as labor supply (Frank, 1978, Moreno-Maldonado, 2022, Le Barbanchon, Rathelot and Roulet, 2020) and fertility (Coeurdacier et al., 2019, Moreno-Maldonado and Santamaria, 2024).
-To the best of my knowledge, only two other papers consider the jointly the determination of marriage and location choices, namely Alonzo, Guner and Luccioletti (2023) and Fan and Zou (2022).
-The first studies the the evolution of the geographic distribution of economic activity along with changes in the structure of US households over time.
-The second, similar to this paper, focuses on how joint marriage and location decisions affect the spatial dispersion of economic activity.
-Interestingly, their main finding is that marriage acts as a dispersion force with negative effects on productivity which is in contrast with the results of this paper.
-This paper differs from Fan and Zou (2022) on several dimensions and, while a comprehensive comparison would be too lengthy to fit within this article, it is sufficient to point out that most of the differences stem from modeling choices: a static spatial equilibrium model in which the location choices are taken before the opening of a frictionless marriage market a la Choo and Siow (2006) in Fan and Zou (2022) versus a dynamic heterogeneous agents model in which migration and marriage choices are repeated over time in this paper.1
+To the best of my knowledge, only a handful of other papers consider the joint determination of marriage and location choices, namely Alonzo, Guner and Luccioletti (2023), Mao and Wen (2025), and Fan and Zou (2022).
+The first two study the the evolution of the geographic distribution of economic activity along with changes in the structure of US households over time.
+The third, similar to this paper, focuses on how joint marriage and location decisions affect the spatial dispersion of economic activity.
+Interestingly, their main finding is that marriage acts as a dispersion force with negative effects on productivity, which is in contrast with the results of this paper.
+My work differs from Fan and Zou (2022) on several dimensions and, while a comprehensive comparison would be too lengthy to fit within this article, it is sufficient to point out that most of the differences stem from modeling choices: a static spatial equilibrium model in which the location choices are taken before the opening of a frictionless marriage market à la Choo and Siow (2006) in Fan and Zou (2022) versus a dynamic heterogeneous agents model in which migration and marriage choices are repeated over time in this paper.2